 This paper is the second in a series comparing massive clusters identified in a dense foreground redshift survey with significant weak lensing map convergence peaks.
 In our first paper (Geller et al. 2010), we compared clusters identified in a Hectospec redshift survey (SHELS: Geller et al. 2005) with a Deep Lens Survey (DLS; Wittman et al. 2001) weak lensing map derived from deep Kitt Peak 4-meter observations.
 Here we describe a Hectospec redshift survey of the GTO2deg$^2$ field where Miyazaki et al. (2002, 2007) used Subaru Telescope observations as the basis for their weak lensing convergence map.
 These two assessments of the efficacy of weak lensing for massive cluster identification provide insights into both the strengths and limitations of the technique.

-Since the first identifications of rich clusters from weak lensing maps (Wittman et al. 2001; Miyazaki et al. 2002), the number of detections has risen steeply (Hetterscheidt et al. (2005), Wittman et al. (2006), Schirmer et al. (2007), Gavazzi \& Soucail (2007), Miyazaki et al. (2007), Maturi et al. (2007), Berg\'e et al. (2008), and Dietrich et al. (2008)).
+Since the first identifications of rich clusters from weak lensing maps (Wittman et al. 2001; Miyazaki et al. 2002), the number of detections has risen steeply (Hetterscheidt et al. 2005; Wittman et al. 2006; Schirmer et al. 2007; Gavazzi \& Soucail 2007; Miyazaki et al. 2007; Maturi et al. 2007; Berg\'e et al. 2008; Dietrich et al. 2008; Bellagamba et al. 2011; Shan et al. 2011).
 Geller et al. (2010) discuss the varying approaches and success rates of weak lensing surveys as rich cluster identifiers.
-Their comparison between clusters identified in the SHELS redshift survey and the DLS weak lensing map agrees with the more pessimistic observational and theoretical assessments of the technique (e.g. Hamana et al 2004; Hennawi \& Spergel 2005; Schirmer et al. 2007).
+Their comparison between clusters identified in the SHELS redshift survey and the DLS weak lensing map agrees with the more pessimistic observational and theoretical assessments of the technique (e.g. Hamana et al 2004; Hennawi \& Spergel 2005; Schirmer et al. 2007; Shan et al. 2011).